ANG3L0/notes-bloggo/docs/Misc experiments/MerinoExperiment.md

 If after a month, it has no smell, then I'm good to buy some short-sleeve shirts from Unbound Merino (otherwise it's too hot to wear when it's hot).

+## Log

+### 2-week update

+After about 2 weeks of sweating into this merino wool shirt, it does not stink.
+That is good news.

+The bad news is that merino wool is known for anti-microbial properties, not comfort.
+So there is some chafing.
+Not sure if more expensive, non-uniqlo brands can offer a smoother, less-rough texture.
+If I travel long-term with merino wool at this point, I feel like I'd have some backup shirts if I'm in an environment where sweating's a concern.

+The other bad news is hanging merino wool to dry = stretches the wool, which makes it more loose.
+This is my mistake and the past few days doing lie-flat drying still makes it dry completely, despite it being colder indoors.
+The looseness can contribute to chafing as well, so lie-flat drying on a tighter merino may prevent chafing.